-Thirty-five hours of coursework are concentrated in general education.
-At Yavapai College the Arizona General Education Curriculum (AGEC-B) is embedded in the Associate of Business degree.
-Arizona General Education (AGEC) special requirements incorporate additional university requirements in Intensive Writing/Critical Inquiry (IWR), Ethnic/Race/Gender (ERG) awareness, and Global/International and Historical (GIH) awareness areas.
-Upon completion of all 35 credit hours (including the special requirements) of the AGEC with a grade of "C" of higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC upon admission to one of the state universities in Arizona.
+Note: The Arizona General Education Curriculum (AGEC-B) is embedded in the Associate of Business degree.
+Upon completion of all 35 credit hours (including the Special Requirements) of the AGEC with a grade of "C" or higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC upon admission to one of the state universities in Arizona.